-If an allegation is proven at Level One, Level Two or Level Three, the student's name will be recorded in the Academic Misconduct Register.
+If an allegation is proven at Level One: Poor Academic Practice, Level Two: Academic Misconduct or Level Three: Academic Misconduct, the student's name will be recorded in the Academic Misconduct Register by the Academic Integrity Unit.

 7. Reporting Suspected Breaches of Academic Integrity